Algarve Countryside Tours: A Guide to the Region’s Hidden Gems

 Best Departure Points: Portimão, Albufeira, and Lagos

-- Camera or smartphone for those panoramic gems.
+• Camera for those panoramic mountain views

 Experience the Real Algarve with Geographic Algarve